-1.5 million Syrian refugees including 500,000 children live in over 2,000 makeshift camps in Lebanon.
-A dusty hilltop in Ketermaya, Lebanon shelters a community of 350 refugees including 150 children and orphans.
+There are over 1.5 million Syrian refugees in Lebanon, living in over 2,000 informal makeshift camps.
+One of these camps in Ketermaya, Lebanon shelters 350 refugees including 140 children and 25 orphans.

-Pen-pal letter exchanges are improving reading and writing skills and sharing hope through the development of friendship.
+Our Friends of Ketermaya pen-pal letter exchanges are nurturing reading and writing skills for these children while sharing hope through the development of friendship.

-the first pen-pal program was launched in hudson, Ny
+our first pen-pal exchange was launched in hudson, Ny

 5th grade students of Montgomery C. Smith Intermediate School in Hudson, NY and children in Ketermaya, Lebanon met via skype to introduce each other.
 The first "pen-pal” letters were then written by the 5th grade students in Hudson, NY and hand-delivered to Lebanon where they were translated into arabic and presented to the children of Ketermaya.
 Children read their letters in makeshift classrooms in Ketermaya, discussing what they learned about each Hudson student, what they had in common and the joy they felt knowing there are other children in the world who care about them and want to help their lives.

 Their responses included stories about how they arrived to Ketermaya, what they left behind as well as their new friends living at the camp, hopes, dreams and favorite foods and colors.
 Children of Ketermaya embellished their letters with drawings and words “I love you” and “thank you for writing me.”
 Our next letter exchange with Hudson, NY students kicks off in October, 2018.